raylaxmidas/NZShearWallDesign/README.md

 # NZShearWallDesign
 A script which takes output tables relating to shear walls from ETABS summarised within an Excel Spreadsheet and runs NZS 3101:2006 checks for in-plane bending, shear, confinement and anti-buckling.
 Contact Ray Laxmidas (ray.laxmidas@mottmac.com) for any queries or to report any bugs.
 The script takes ETABS Outputs summarised in a spreadsheet originally developed by Mitchell Mulvey (mitchell.mulvey@mottmac.com) for Australian shear wall design.
 Note the associated Python Macro for Australian design is not required for this script to run.
 The scipt runs NZS 3101:2006 checks based on the spreadsheet developed within Mott MacDonald NZ by Darrin Liddell.
 These script have been written to assit in the automation of the design and documentation of the shear walls in the CUMA in Christchurch.
-Primarily in the West, South and Lower Tiers.
+Primarily in the West Stand, South Stand and Lower Tiers.

 ## MainControl.py
 The file MainControl.py controls 3 key functions.